Why study Biological Sciences at Warwick?

 Our degree courses are specially designed to provide choice and flexibility.

-Year One modules could include Animal and Plant Biology; Physiology and Metabolism; Proteins Genes and Genetics; Cells, Tissues and Organisms; Agents of Infectious Disease; Quantitative Skills for Biology.
+Year One modules could include Laboratories and Tutorials; Animal and Plant Biology; Physiology and Metabolism; Molecules, Cells and Organisms; Environmental Biology; Agents of Infectious Disease; Quantitative Skills for Biology.

-Year Two core modules include Multicellular Systems; Laboratories Biosci Year 2; Genetics and Evolution; Molecular Cell Biology and Ecology and Environment.
-Optional modules could be selected from Bioscience and Society; Clinical Microbiology; Immunology; Ecology and its Applications; Protein Structure and Function; Pharmacology; Molecular Endocrinology and Viruses and Disease.
+Year Two core modules include Tutorials; Multicellular Systems; Laboratories for Biological Sciences; Genetics and Evolution; Molecular Cell Biology and Ecology and Environment.
+Optional modules could be selected from Clinical Microbiology; Immunology; Ecology and its Applications; Protein Structure and Function; Pharmacology.

-In Year Three core modules comprise a Research Project, Post-genomic Research and Laboratories and tutorials.
-Optional modules can be chosen from Advanced Immunology; Vaccination and Gene Therapy; Oncology; Infectious Diseases and Health; Protein Targeting; Environmental Science & Management; Biological Clocks; rinciples of Development; Integrative Neuroscience; Bioenergy and Biorefining; Exploiting Innovation in Biology; Climate Change and Ecosystem Services; Science Communication; Business Studies 2; Business Studies 1 and Law, Seas, Peoples and Ecosystems.
+In Year Three core modules comprise a Research Project, Dynamics of Biological Systems and Laboratories and tutorials.
+Optional modules can be chosen from Advanced Immunology; Oncology; Protein Targeting; Environmental Science & Management; Biological Clocks; Principles of Development; Integrative Neuroscience; Bioenergy and Biorefining; Exploiting Innovation in Biology; Synthetic Biology; One World Health and Neglected Tropical Diseases; Science Communication; Business Studies 1 and 2.

 * This is not an exhaustive list and the modules mentioned above may be subject to change.
 Please visit the department website for more detailed information.